Asensus Surgical Inc's (ASXC) Stock: A Week-by-Week Analysis - News Heater

 Is It Worth Investing in Asensus Surgical Inc (AMEX: ASXC) Right Now?

-Moreover, the 36-month beta value for ASXC is 1.50.
-Analysts have varying opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for ASXC is at 1.51.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

-The average price recommended by analysts for Asensus Surgical Inc (ASXC) is $1.50, which is $1.28 above the current market price.
-The public float for ASXC is 259.25M and currently, short sellers hold a 7.08% of that float.
-On October 26, 2023, ASXC’s average trading volume was 2.83M shares.
+The average price suggested by analysts for ASXC is $1.50, which is $1.29 above the current market price.
+The public float for ASXC is 259.25M, and currently, shorts hold a 7.08% of that float.
+The average trading volume for ASXC on November 01, 2023 was 2.36M shares.

 ASXC) stock’s latest price update

-Asensus Surgical Inc (AMEX: ASXC)’s stock price has gone decline by -4.89 in comparison to its previous close of 0.23, however, the company has experienced a -14.08% decrease in its stock price over the last five trading days.
+The stock price of Asensus Surgical Inc (AMEX: ASXC) has plunged by -7.03 when compared to previous closing price of 0.23, but the company has seen a -3.44% decline in its stock price over the last five trading sessions.
 PennyStocks reported 2023-09-13 that Let’s be honest – penny stocks priced at less than a buck hold an irresistible appeal.
 Even a small investment could potentially lead to insane returns.

 Analysts’ Opinion of ASXC